With this one, the series arrives on the Sega Genesis with a bang. I found this game

 What's really weird is that Eric's long blond hair is short and dark ingame.

-The next area is Atlantis. more or less.
-They did a great job with the visuals here, creating a very atmospheric background without a whole lot of technological power behind it.
-The reflection is also very impressive and innovative for the time.
+The next area is the sunken ruins of Atlantis, more or less.
+They did a great job with the visuals here.
+The reflection is particularly impressive for the time.
+Oh, and the music...

-Eric has to fight multiple giant knights here as my Dark Souls II flashbacks continue.
-Our hero isn't going to win on reach here, and I don't have a shield...
+Eric has to fight multiple giant knights here as I start having Dark Souls II flashbacks.
+Our hero isn't going to win on reach here, and I don't have a shield, so it's all about running in and out of range.

 I get past that point and the stage continues.
-Here we learn that Eric has no respect for ancient architecture.
+Here we learn that our hero has NO RESPECT.
 His path is blocked by a giant statue, so he...

 SEGA ATTITUDE!